 Updates and information

-Moving to University can be challenging for some in usual circumstances, but due to the pandemic, very common concerns around making friends, adapting to budgeting and managing finances, and searching to find a house for the second year are compounded by getting used to changing local restrictions and a reduced social-circle.
+The transition to University life can be challenging for some in usual circumstances, but due to the pandemic, very common concerns around making friends, adapting to budgeting and managing finances, and searching to find a house for the second year are compounded by getting used to changing local restrictions and a reduced social-circle.
 We’re doing all we can to support our students at this time, and have pulled together these resources to support you in getting to grips with what is available for your relative who is beginning their journey with us in Birmingham.

 Keeping in touch